 It may be mentioned here that India had been pushing for Joint Interpretative Statements (JIS) for interpretation of various terms used in the treaties.
-Bangladesh signed the JIS on 4th October 2017 and Colombia signed a Joint Interpretative Declaration (JID) on 4th October 2018.
+Bangladesh signed the JIS on 4th October 2017 and Colombia signed a Joint

+Interpretative Declaration (JID) on 4th October 2018.
 The JIS and JID must be used to interpret the terms of the relevant treaties.

-Q.12 For an investor-state dispute arising from a contract between a foreign company and a government of some state of India which of the two - domestic arbitration or treaty based international arbitration should be opted for and why?
+Q.13 For an investor-state dispute arising from a contract between an Indian company and a government of some state of a foreign country which of the two - domestic arbitration or treaty based international arbitration should be opted for and why?